thin-edge/c8y-command-plugin/README.md

 **c8y-command-plugin**

-This version is compatible with
+**Warning:** This version is compatible with thin-edge.io > 1.0.0, but is now deprecated.
+Please upgrade to thin-edge.io >= 1.4.0 and use the new tedge-command-plugin instead.

 |Operating System|Repository link|
 |--|--|